Survey and Systematization of 3D Object Detection Models and Methods

 \citet{chen_multi-view_2017} were the first to integrate this concept into a 3DOD pipeline, followed by many other models adapting to fuse 2D representations from different perspectives \cite[e.g.,][]{ku_joint_2018, li_one-stage_2019_hu, wang_multi-channel_2019, wang_multi-view_2020, liang_rangercnn_2020}.

-Although the representations of BEV and RV are compact and efficient, they are always limited by the loss of information, originated during the discretization to a fixed number of grid-cells and the respective feature encoding of the cell’s points.
+Although the representations of BEV and RV are compact and efficient, they are always limited by the loss of information, originating from the discretization of the point cloud into a fixed number of grid-cells and the respective feature encoding of the cells’ points.